-This will help you to understand that changing one setting will necessitate a change in the others.
+This will help you to understand that changing one setting will need a change in the others.
 That is if you are photographing the same scene with the same exact lighting conditions.

 Read here for all the information you need on the exposure triangle.